THE PRIVACY MYTH

 Stop Simply Surviving & Start ThrivingJoin the Live Free Community

-It’s no wonder when it comes to matters of porn and sex, the premium on privacy is increased exponentially.
+It’s no wonder when it comes to matters of sex, porn, and masturbation the premium on privacy is increased exponentially.

 If you don’t want your neighbor knowing how much you pay for your house, imagine how much you don’t want him/her knowing about the fact you masturbated three times yesterday (that would be an awkward conversation to have on the front lawn).